-You will have to stand up for yourself during the claims process for fair results or hire a car accident attorney in Phoenix to represent you.
+You will have to stand up for yourself during the claims process for fair results or hire a Phoenix car accident attorney to represent you.
 Knowing when to hire an attorney for a car accident claim can help you avoid settling for less than you deserve.

 Do You Have Serious Injuries?

 If the car accident gave you or a loved one a serious injury, it can be important to hire a lawyer for representation.
 Many car accident victims accept minimal settlements and believe it is the best the insurance company can offer.

 - Scarring and disfigurement

 With a severe injury, you are at risk of the insurance company offering less than the fair value of your claim.
 It is your responsibility to recognize an unreasonably low settlement offer and negotiate for a better amount.
 The best way to do this is with help from an attorney.

 Were There More Than Two Parties Involved?

 Your car accident claim can be complicated to litigate if it involves more than two parties.
 If your crash did not only involve you and another driver, consult a lawyer.
 If the collision involved three or more drivers, for example, or two drivers and a road defect or another contributing factor, it may be necessary to hire a lawyer to determine liability.
 You may have grounds to bring a claim against multiple parties.
 It may also be more difficult to obtain fair compensation since the insurance will be split in multiple ways.

 Is the Other Driver Fighting Liability?